ATTENTION! Information on the public traffic:

 - Step 4: publication of the thesis (the last steps to receiving the doctorate certificate)

 - (Steps 2-4 time schedule: Due to the deadlines to be met throughout the doctoral process from the time of opening, you can expect this to take at least 3-5 months.)

 In addition, all doctoral students are required to register at the university.
-This means that doctoral students must be either enrolled or registered in the Student Secretariat from the beginning of the doctoral phase until they receive their certificate!
+This means that doctoral students must be either immatriculated or registered in the Student Secretariat from the beginning of the doctoral phase (= inclusion in the doctoral list of our faculty) until they receive their certificate!
 For more information about and on how to register or enroll as a doctoral student, please visit the University's website at "Anmeldung von Promotionen" under step 2.

 Please note that enrollment/registration as a doctoral student at the university (Student Secretariat) can only take place after inclusion in the doctoral list of the faculty!